Etherpod/Ship-Enhancements/README.md

 - **New Stuff** - Adds all the new stuff to your ship.
 - **Pandemonium** - I just turned everything on for this one.
 Good luck.
 - **Random** - Randomizes all of the options each loop.
 This preserves the settings you had selected previously, so just switch back to the **Custom** preset when you're done.
+    - You can control the Random preset with two sliders: **Randomizer Iterations** and **Randomizer Difficulty**.
+	- **Randomizer Iterations** controls how many of the settings to randomize each loop, ranging from only a handful of settings to nearly all of them.
+	- **Randomizer Difficulty** controls how likely it is for difficult settings to be chosen.
+Minimum difficulty completely removes all of the difficult settings, like **Disable Ship Suit**.

 ## API
 To use the API, copy the **IShipEnhancements** script from this mod's GitHub repository into your own project, then follow [these instructions](https://owml.outerwildsmods.com/guides/apis.html#consuming-apis) on the OWML docs.